Bradford Dillman: Later career and author

 Dillman appeared in made-for-television movies such as Fear No Evil (1969), Moon of the Wolf (1972), and Deliver Us from Evil (1973).
 His film work included Escape from the Planet of the Apes (1971), The Way We Were (1973), Gold (1974), Bug (1975), The Enforcer (1976), The Swarm (1978), Piranha (1978), Sudden Impact (1983), and Lords of the Deep (1989).
 He appeared in 10 episodes of Falcon Crest (1982–83), and 2 of Dynasty (1984).
 His last known acting appearance was an episode of Murder, She Wrote in 1995, his eighth guest appearance on the series.

 Dillman's football fan book, Inside The New York Giants, was published in 1995.
 An autobiography, Are You Anybody?: An Actor's Life, was published in 1997.

-Personal life and death
+Personal life

+"Bradford Dillman" was the actor's real name.
+He'd said "It [Bradford Dillman] sounded like a distinguished, phony, theatrical name -- so I kept it."
+He lived for many years in the 1928-built Las Armas estate, designed by architects George Washington Smith and Lutah Maria Riggs, in Montecito, California..
+From 1956 to 1962, he was married to Frieda Harding and had two children with her, Pamela and Jeffrey.

-From 1956 to 1962, Dillman was married to Frieda Harding and had two children with her.
-He met actress and model Suzy Parker during the production of Circle of Deception (1960).
-The couple married on April 20, 1963, and had three children.
-The marriage lasted until Parker's death on May 3, 2003.
-Dillman was also a cousin of the eccentric author and heiress Aimee Crocker.
+During the production of Circle of Deception (1960), he met fashion model turned actress Suzy Parker.
+They struck up a romance and Dillman eventually divorced Harding.
+Dillman and Parker married on April 20, 1963, and had three children, Dinah, Charles, and Christopher.
+The marriage lasted until Parker died on May 3, 2003, at their Montecito home, after a long battle with kidney failure.

+Dillman was a distant cousin of the eccentric author and heiress Aimee Crocker.
+Crocker's cousin on her mother’s side was Charles Frances Dillman, grandfather of Bradford, who was president of the D.O.
+Mills National Bank and represented both Aimée’s and sister Jennie’s extensive business interests in California.